 - Paused - Check is not actively monitoring, collecting metrics, or issuing alerts.

 - Maintenance - Check is in maintenance state.
 Click here to learn more about maintenance states.

-Pause a check from Monitoring>Checks.
-Tick the box next to the check you wish to pause, then click Bulk Actions>Pause Selected Checks from the dropdown menu above the checks.
+Pause a check from Monitoring > Checks.
+Click the box next to the check you wish to pause, and select the pause icon.

 It is also possible to filter your view to include checks in various states: